 The same goes for gym wear; unless you’re actually headed to the gym, don’t dress in your gym attire as the locals will instantly recognize you as a tourist for the lack of effort that has been put into your wardrobe.

 One unexpected issue that many travelers discover once they get to Europe are the cobblestone streets.

 While great to look at, stone streets aren’t always the easiest to walk on and can make for sore feet even if you don’t normally have discomfort.
 Depending on the city, these streets can also be hilly, slippery when wet, and uneven.

 In addition, we all love to dress up, but avoid heels because they’ll leave you feeling uncomfortable.
 Opt for wedges if you must bring a heel.
 Do include one pair of shoes and one outfit that can be worn for dining out or experiencing the local nightlife.

-Read these posts about the best travel shoes for Europe.
+Read this post about the how to choose the best walking shoes for Europe.

 You can replenish your toiletries virtually anywhere during your travels.
-There are plenty of pharmacies in Europe that stock all of your essentials, so don’t overstuff toiletries in your backpack.
+There are plenty of pharmacies in Europe that stock all of your essentials, so don’t overstuff toiletries in your bag.

 Shopping in Europe